1OlegShev1/GuitarMentor/docs/features.md

 **Technical implementation:**
 - Located in `src/components/Navigation.tsx`
-- Uses Next.js `Link` component for client-side navigation
+- Uses Next.js 15 `Link` component for client-side navigation
+- Implemented with React 19 components
 - Highlights the current page based on the current path
 - Provides a mobile-friendly version with a hamburger menu
 - Includes a theme toggle for switching between light and dark modes